Fish and Aquatic Life

 From: Smith, Tom D., and Ball, Joseph R., Lake and Stream Classification Project.
 Surface Water Resources of Grant County, Department of Natural Resources, 1972.
 Surface Area =.20 acres, Length = 3.3 miles, Gradient = 31 ft./mile, Flow = 1.2 c.f.s.

 A small spring-fed stream beginning near the Grant and Iowa County line and flowing in a westerly direction to empty into the Blue River three miles southwest of Musco~a.
 The stream banks show some erosion in the upper reaches while relatively stable pasture land adjoins the rest of the stream.
 Brown and brook trout dominate the fishery and are stocked annually by the Department of Natural Resources.
 Forage species are common and fishing pressure is light.
 A private fish hatchery with a large scenic spring is located along the stream.
 Approximately 60 percent of the watershed is covered by extensive woodlands and is excellent habitat for white-tailed deer and ruffed grouse.
 Other game common in the watershed and along the stream include squirrels, rabbits, raccoon, muskrats, and quail.
 Access is possible from two bridge crossings and from a road paralleling the stream.
 The Blue River also provides navigable water access.
 Six dwellings adjoin the stream.

 Author Surface Water Inventory Of Wisconsin

-Sand Branch (1211200), from the mouth to the Grant-Iowa county line, was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Sand Branch (1211200), from the mouth to the Grant-Iowa county line, was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.